Variable-buoyancy pressure vessel

-Uses of variable buoyancy diving systems
+Uses of variable buoyancy in diving systems

-Variable buoyancy is a useful characteristic of any mobile underwater system that operates in mid-water without external support, and as such these systems are a major research topic in the field of underwater vehicles.
-Examples include submarines, submersibles, benthic landers, remotely operated and autonomous underwater vehicles, and ambient pressure and single atmosphere underwater divers.
+Mobile underwater systems that operate in mid-water without external support need variable buoyancy, and as such these systems are a major research topic in the field of underwater vehicles.
+Examples include submarines, submersibles, benthic landers, remotely operated and autonomous underwater vehicles, and ambient-pressure and single-atmosphere underwater divers.

-A submarine can closely approach equilibrium when submerged, but have no inherent stability in depth.
+A submarine can closely approach equilibrium when submerged but have no inherent stability in depth.
 The sealed pressure hull structure is usually slightly more compressible than water and will consequently lose buoyancy with increased depth.
-For precise and quick control of buoyancy and trim at depth, submarines use depth control tanks (DCT) due to their function of controlling buoyancy and thereby depth)—also called hard tanks (due to their ability to withstand higher pressure), or trim tanks (due to their function of controlling trim).
-These are variable buoyancy pressure vessels.
-The amount of water in depth control tanks can be controlled to change the buoyancy of the vessel so that it moves up or down in the water column as a consequence of unbalanced buoyancy forces, or to maintain a constant depth as outside conditions (mainly water density) change, and water can be pumped between trim tanks to control longitudinal or transverse trim without affecting buoyancy.
+For precise and quick control of buoyancy and trim at depth, submarines use depth control tanks (DCT)—also called hard tanks (due to their ability to withstand higher pressure) or trim tanks.
+These are variable-buoyancy pressure vessels.
+The amount of water in depth control tanks can be controlled to change the buoyancy of the vessel so that it moves up or down in the water column, or to maintain a constant depth as outside conditions (mainly water density) change, and water can be pumped between trim tanks to control longitudinal or transverse trim without affecting buoyancy.

-The operating depth of underwater vehicles can be controlled by controlling the buoyancy, either by changing the overall weight or the displaced volume, or by vectored thrust.
+The operating depth of underwater vehicles can be controlled by controlling the buoyancy—by changing either the overall weight or the displaced volume—or by vectored thrust.
 Buoyancy can be controlled by changing the overall weight of the vehicle at constant volume, or by changing the displaced volume at a constant vehicle weight.
 The resulting buoyancy is used to control heave velocity and hovering depth, and in underwater gliders a positive or negative net buoyancy is used to drive forward motion.

-The Avelo scuba system uses a variable buoyancy pressure vessel, which is both the primary breathing gas cylinder and the scuba buoyancy compensator, with a rechargeable battery powered pump and dump valve unit which is demountable from the cylinder.
+The Avelo scuba system uses a variable-buoyancy pressure vessel, which is both the primary breathing gas cylinder and the scuba buoyancy compensator, with a rechargeable-battery–powered pump and dump valve unit which is demountable from the cylinder.

-Variable buoyancy systems have been considered for depth control of tethered ocean current turbine electrical generation.
+Variable-buoyancy systems have been considered for depth control of tethered ocean current turbine electrical generation.

-The type of variable buoyancy system best suited to an application depends on the precision of control required, the amount of change needed, and the number of cycles of buoyancy change necessary during a deployment.
+The type of variable-buoyancy system best suited to an application depends on the precision of control required, the amount of change needed, and the number of cycles of buoyancy change necessary during a deployment.

-Types of variable buoyancy systems
+Types of variable-buoyancy systems

-Several types of variable buoyancy system have been used, and are briefly described here.
-Some are based on a relatively incompressible pressure vessel, and are nearly stable with variation of hydrostatic pressure.
+Several types of variable-buoyancy systems have been used, and are briefly described here.
+Some are based on a relatively incompressible pressure vessel and are nearly stable with variation of hydrostatic pressure.